 Institutional Adoption and Market Expansion

-Large financial institutions, pension funds, insurance companies, and asset management firms are also contributing to ETF growth.
-Institutional investors use ETFs for portfolio diversification, liquidity management, and hedging strategies.
+Institutional investors such as pension funds, insurance companies, and asset managers are also driving ETF demand.
+They use ETFs for diversification, liquidity, and risk management.

 Technological Advancements Supporting ETF Growth